Getting finances in order – whether that’s saving money or paying down debt – is one of the most common New Year’s resolutions each year.

 Once you have a full account of your home and living expenses, you can see what non-essential spending you can cut and how much money you have left to put toward savings and paying down debt.

-A Bankrate survey found the average homeowner spends $2,000 per year on home maintenance, like small repairs and lawn care.
-That doesn’t include large repairs like replacing a roof or hot water heater, which can be several thousand dollars on their own.
+The average homeowner spends just over $3,000 per year on home maintenance, like cleaning gutters and lawn care.
+But if it’s time for a new roof or an updated water heater, then you’re likely to spend much more than average.
+Those kinds of projects can cost several thousand dollars on their own.

-We recently surveyed homeowners in Florida and found that 40 percent don’t know how much they spend on their home insurance.
+We surveyed homeowners in Florida and found that 40% don’t know how much they spend on their home insurance.
 The kicker?
-About 36 percent haven’t compared their insurance in more than five years.
+About 36% haven't compared their insurance in more than five years.

 That is a surefire way to leave money on the table, folks.